 The Calendar Manager is a user who works with student tasks, events, assignments, reminders, etc. There are several types of users who fall into the Calendar Manager category, such as teachers, event coordinators, and students.
-Each user can perform similar actions, but for different reasons.
+Each user may perform similar actions, but for different reasons.